theochem/fanpy/docs/objective.rst

     \sum_{\mathbf{m} \in S_{trunc}} f^*(\mathbf{m}) \left< \mathbf{m} \middle| \Psi \right> - 1 = 0

-Though there is no abstract base class for the constraints specifically, they should follow the same structure as the abstract base class, :class:`BaseObjective <wfns.eqn.base.BaseObjective>`.
+Though there is no abstract base class for the constraints specifically, they should follow the same structure as the abstract base class, :class:`BaseObjective <fanpy.eqn.base.BaseObjective>`.